petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-settings/tracking-usage.md

 ---
 # Tracking Usage

 Analytics Cloud plans are limited by the total amount of [Individuals](../people/individuals/individual-profiles.md) and [Page Views](../touchpoints/pages/pages.md) synced from data sources.
-When either limit is exceeded, Analytics Cloud users are prompted to upgrade their plan or purchase add-ons to accommodate the additional usage.
+When either limit is exceeded, Analytics Cloud users are prompted to upgrade their plans or purchase add-ons to accommodate the additional usage.

 !!! note
     The Subscription & Usage page updates daily at 12:00 AM UTC.